 Part IV: Concluding Thoughts

-Bruce Campbell, Ph.D., created the CFIDS/Fibromyalgia Self-Help program, a non-profit organization that offers low-cost self-help courses over the Internet and other resources for people with CFS (also called CFIDS) and fibromyalgia.
+Bruce Campbell, Ph.D., created the CFIDS/Fibromyalgia Self-Help program, a non-profit organization that offers a suite of low-cost and free self-help courses over the Internet and other resources for people with CFS (also called CFIDS, ME and CFS/ME) and fibromyalgia.
 The group was founded in 1998 and has conducted more than 450 self-help classes and groups.
 Dr. Campbell has worked professionally at Stanford University on self-help programs for chronic illness, including the Arthritis Self-Help course and the Chronic Disease Self-Management course.
 He is a graduate of Stanford and has a Ph.D. from the University of California.

 Disclaimer: The materials in this book are posted for informational and educational purposes only and are not intended to substitute for medical or other professional advice.
 Consult your physician or other health care provider regarding your symptoms and medical needs.